Bike access and amenities

 With support from the Federal Public Transit Infrastructure Fund and the City of Toronto, the TTC is adding bike amenities at TTC subway stations, making it easier to cycle as part of your journey.
-Installation of the following new bike amenities began last year and will continue into 2021:
+Installation of the following new bike amenities began in 2020 and will continue into the next year:

 - Two-tier bike racks at select subway stations, making it easier to load and unload bikes and provide added capacity.

-Self-service bicycle repair stops have been installed at subway stations across the TTC.
-This will allow customers to complete minor bicycle repairs while commuting in Toronto.
+Self-service bike repair stands have been installed at subway stations across the TTC.
+This will allow customers to complete minor bicycle repairs on the go.

-Repair equipment is secured by steel cables and includes wrenches, Allen keys, screw drivers, a bicycle pump and a wheel chock.
+Repair equipment is secured by steel cables and includes wrenches, Allen keys, screw drivers, a bike pump and a wheel chock.

 Bike Share Toronto

-Bike Share Toronto, managed by the Toronto Parking Authority, is a network of 6,850 bicycles and 625 stations located throughout the city, many of which are in the vicinity of TTC stations.
+Bike Share Toronto is managed by the Toronto Parking Authority.
+They provide and maintain an extensive network of bicycles and stations located throughout the city, many of which are in the vicinity of TTC stations.
 Check out the station page for more information.
 If a station has a Bike Share station nearby, it will have a Bike Share icon on it.